mamabyrd1963/mama/README.md

-The Great Depression of the late 19th century, triggered by financial panics and economic downturns, led to widespread unemployment, business failures, and social unrest in many countries.
+The Navigation Acts in Britain during the 18th century aimed to restrict colonial trade and maximize profits for British merchants and shipowners, shaping the economic relationship between Britain and its colonies.